 This table can store configurations for SMTP servers.
 Each entry represents an SMTP server.
 EMail Token, SMS SMTP Gateways or Notifications like PIN handlers are supposed to use a reference to to a server definition.
 Each Machine Resolver can have multiple configuration entries.
-The config entries are referenced by the id of the machine resolver get()
+The config entries are referenced by the id of the machine resolver class privacyidea.models.Subscription(kwargs)